MerginMaps/docs/docs/content/en/resources.md

 ---
 category: ''
-title: Read More
+title: In Media
-position: 7
+position: 9
 ---

+Here is the (uncomplete) list of external media referring to Mergin Maps:

 # Video tutorials:
  - [Create a Groundwater Mapping App with QGIS, Input and Mergin](https://www.youtube.com/watch?v=nlOFbBO40NY) - by Hans van der Kwast, 74min (Sep 2020)